PagerDuty/blender/README.md

 Next, we'll explore some internals of blender, for advance usage.
 Going back to the first example:
-Script:
 ```ruby
 task "echo HelloWorld"
 ```
-Under the hood, Blender creates a shell task, and executes the task using shell out driver against localhost.
+Under the hood, blender creates a shell task, and executes the task using shell out driver against localhost.
 In the next example, we are defining a single task to be run against 3 hosts over ssh.